Listed hazardous wastes

 - Examples: some pesticide wastes and wastes containing arsenic.

-Toxicity characteristic wastes (D004-D043) are wastes containing hazardous contaminants above the maximum allowable concentration specified in the hazardous waste rules.
+Toxic wastes (D004-D043) are wastes containing hazardous contaminants above the maximum allowable concentration specified in the hazardous waste rules.

 - Examples of hazardous contaminants include heavy metals such as barium, cadmium, chromium, lead and silver, and organics such as benzene, methyl ethyl ketone, and trichloroethylene.